False or misleading statements by Donald Trump: Sports

 In a 2004 book, The Games Do Count: America's Best and Brightest on the Power of Sports, Trump claimed to have hit "the winning home run" when his school played Cornwall High School in 1964, garnering a headline "Trump Homers to Win the Game" in a local newspaper.
 Years later, a journalist discovered that Trump's high school did not play Cornwall that year, nor did any such local headline surface.
 A classmate recalled a separate incident in high school in which Trump had hit "a blooper the fielders misplayed", sending the ball "just over the third baseman's head", yet Trump insisted to him: "I want you to remember this: I hit the ball out of the ballpark!"

-After purchasing the Trump National Golf Club in 2009, Trump erected The River of Blood monument between the 14th hole and 15th tee with a plaque describing the blood of Civil War casualties that turned the river red.
+After purchasing the Trump National Golf Club in 2009, Trump placed a historical marker there asserting that during the American Civil War, the river "would turn red" with the blood of "many" soldiers who were killed at that spot.
 No such event ever took place at this site.
 One local historian, Craig Swain, cited the killing of two soldiers by citizens in 1861 as the only Civil War event that occurred on the island.

-Two years later, on June 27–28, 1863, General J.E.B.
-Stuart led 4,500 Confederate soldiers north across the Potomac at Rowser's Ford from the Lowes Island area, on the ride to Gettysburg, but no fatalities were recorded.
+Two years later, on June 27–28, 1863, General J. E. B. Stuart led 4,500 Confederate soldiers north across the Potomac at Rowser's Ford from the Lowes Island area, on the ride to Gettysburg, but no fatalities were recorded.

-According to the president of the Virginia Piedmont Heritage Area Association, the only Civil War battle in the area was the Battle of Ball's Bluff, 11 mi upriver.
+According to the executive director of the Mosby Heritage Area Association, the only Civil War battle in the area was the Battle of Ball's Bluff, 11 mi upriver.
 Other historians consulted by The New York Times for a story in 2015 agreed; one of them had written to the Trump Organization about the falsehood.
 Trump himself disputed the historians' statements:That was a prime site for river crossings.
 So, if people are crossing the river, and you happen to be in a civil war, I would say that people were shot – a lot of them.
 "How would they know that?"
 Mr. Trump asked when told that local historians had called his plaque a fiction.
 "Were they there?"Trump said that "numerous historians" had told him the story of the River of Blood, though he later changed that to say the historians had spoken to "my people".
 Finally he said, "Write your story the way you want to write it.
 You don't have to talk to anybody.
 It doesn't make any difference.
 But many people were shot.
 It makes sense."